 State Parks & Conservation Areas

 If you are looking for a more rustic and wild scenery than there are plenty of options for you here in Central Florida.
 There are state parks with wilderness areas, springs with crystal blue waters, and large conservation areas.
-Most people have to drive a bit to get out to these locations, so if you have little ones that don’t like long car rides, I highly recommend Lake Baldwin (pictured below and on my blog).
+Most people have to drive a bit to get out to these locations, so if you have little ones that don’t like long car rides, I highly recommend Lake Baldwin (pictured below).
 In the fall the tall grasses around the lake turn a gold color and there are many spots along the shore that are easy to access and makes you feel like you are out in nature rather than a city park.

 However, if you are up for an adventure and want to photograph in the great outdoors let me share some ideas with you.
 First up on my list is Kelly Rock Springs.
 There is a small entrance fee and this spot is really busy during the hot months with tubers, but in the fall and winter months this location is gem.
 The springs are so blue and sometimes when a cold front comes in the cold air meeting the warm water creates a magical misty experience.
 I do not recommend this location for very small children as there are many spots where they can fall in.

 The two state parks that I have visited the most are Lake Louisa (below) with it’s rolling hills and wooded lakeside views in Clermont and Wekiwa Springs with it’s blue waters and pine forest in Longwood.
 Both have entrance fees and are quite large.
 If you choose one these locations we should definitely chat before your session to plan logistics.